CommonLit 360 Secondary How CommonLit 360 Uses Research-Backed Practices to Improve Student Reading Comprehension

 Explicit Vocabulary and Grammar Instruction

 CommonLit 360 incorporates both the Vocabulary and Language Structure strands of Scarborough’s Reading Rope (2001).
 Each CommonLit 360 unit includes explicit vocabulary instruction.
-Units come with one or two vocabulary lists drawn straight from the text.
-Students engage with five vocabulary activities, which can be flexibly assigned, before taking a vocabulary assessment.
-When students are going to encounter one of the words in the reading, the lesson calls it out so students can be on the lookout for the word in context.
+Units come with one or two vocabulary lists drawn straight from the texts.
+These words are selected because they are critical for understanding the texts and topics of the unit and are likely to be found in other readings and contexts.

-Aside from explicit vocabulary instruction, each Essential Reading Lesson and library lesson comes with footnotes defining Tier 2 vocabulary to help give students strong context on what they are reading.
+In addition to explicit vocabulary instruction, each Essential Reading Lesson and library lesson comes with footnotes defining Tier 2 vocabulary to help give students strong context on what they are reading.

 Another strand of Scarborough’s Reading Rope is Language Structure, which focuses on syntax and semantics.
 CommonLit 360 units come with grammar and usage activities as well as quizzes.